 Count the total number of WBCs in your blood sample.
 This number is called the uncorrected WBC count.
 You can manually count the WBCs by diluting the blood in a diluting chamber, and then analyzing the smear in a hemocytometer.
 If you have access to an automated cell counter, such as an impedance counter or a flow cytometry counter, you can count the WBCs more quickly.
 In this example, the total number of WBCs is 15,000.

-Use a calculator to divide the two totals.
-In this example, you divide 1,500,000 by 106, so the corrected WBC count is approximately 14,151.
+Therefore, in this example, the corrected WBC count can be rounded up to 14,151.
 The corrected WBC count equals the uncorrected WBC count multiplied by 100, and this total divided by the number of nucleated red blood cells added to 100.

 TL;DR (Too Long; Didn't Read)